turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_disk_metric_read_ops_hourly.md

 # Table: gcp_compute_disk_metric_read_ops_hourly

-Google cloud Monitoring Metrics provide data about the performance of your systems.
-The `gcp_compute_disk_metric_read_ops_hourly` table provides metric statistics at 24 hour intervals for the past year.
+GCP Monitoring metrics provide data about the performance of your systems.
+The `gcp_compute_disk_metric_read_ops_hourly` table provides metric statistics at 1 hour intervals for the most recent 60 days.

 ## Examples